MREYE-LUMC/ZOSPy/README.md

 - Wrapper functions for several OpticStudio analyses in `zospy.analyses`;
 - Easy access to solvers in `zospy.solvers`;
 - Easy access to all API constants in `zospy.constants`;
-- Autocomplete for all ZOS-API endpoints and constants.
+- Autocomplete for all ZOS-API endpoints and constants;
+- Solves common problems related to Python.NET 3 and interaction with the ZOS-API.

 ## Waranty and liability

 The code is provided as is, without any warranty.
 It is solely intended for research purposes.
-No warranty is given and no rights can be derived from it, as is also stated in the [GNU General Public License Version 3](LICENSE.txt).
+No warranty is given and no rights can be derived from it, as is also stated in the [MIT license](LICENSE.txt).

 ## Installing